50 Worst Foods for Diabetes

 Chocolate milk can be a good post-workout recovery drink, but not for diabetics. “[Chocolate milk] includes the carbohydrate of milk, lactose, plus the added sugar from the chocolate mix to create a double whammy of blood sugar spike,” Anziani says.

 “Though its base is corn, corn is highly glycemic and this snack is usually topped with artificial butter topping, caramel sauce, or more unhealthy items,” Anziani says.
-Some microwave brands are still made with inflammatory trans fats, and even stovetop popcorn is still a carbohydrate-ridden snack.
+And yes, even stovetop popcorn is still a carbohydrate-ridden snack.

 Packaged Baked Goods

 Packaged baked good contain tons of added sugar, usually in more than one form: sugar, high fructose corn syrup, and dextrose, to name a few.
 They’re also packed with artificial ingredients and made with partially hydrogenated oils, which are inflammatory trans fats, Anziani says.
 These processed sweets will spike blood sugar and lead to inflammation.

 Aside from all the sugar, ice cream is usually packed with artery-clogging saturated fat.
 It can also be a problem for people who mindlessly eat.
 Ice cream “activates pleasure centers of the brain, blows out dopamine receptors, [and leaves you] wanting more and more,” Anziani says.
 “Many will eat the whole container.”

 Chocolate Hazelnut Butter